-After walking around the garden, taking photos, and drinking tea for Festival of tea vendors, I entered the teahouse for the 1 pm tea ceremony.
+After walking around the garden, taking photos, and tasting samples from the Festival of tea vendors, I entered the teahouse for the 1 pm tea ceremony.
 Japanese women in authentic kimonos (made at a shop in Pasadena) greeted us.
 One of them showed us a water spout where guests are traditionally asked to wash their hands.

 We learned how matcha tea is prepared.
 It’s important that you use the proper tools.
 Matcha is powdered green tea filled with powerful antioxidants that will boost your immune system.
-It’s excellent for those who are undergoing chemo treatments.
+It’s even recommended for patients undergoing chemotherapy.

-Before serving it’s sifted through a sieve to make it as fine as possible.
-A small amount of matcha is placed in a tea bowl and steaming (not boiling) water is poured over it.
+The matcha must be sifted through a sieve before serving to make it as fine as possible.
+A small amount of it is placed in a tea bowl and steaming (not boiling) water is poured over it.
 Then, it’s carefully mixed with a special bristle brush.

-As we were being served, each woman bowed and we bowed back.
+As we were being served, each geisha bowed and we bowed back.
 Then we held the bowl with one hand underneath to steady it.
 Before we sipped we turned the bowl counterclockwise 180 degrees.
 When we were finished we turned the bowl back 180 degrees.
-After the bowls were retrieved we repeated our exchange of bows.
+After the bowls were retrieved we repeated our exchange of bowls.

-Matcha Tea is also wonderful served cold.
+Matcha Tea can also be served cold.
 Put ½ teaspoon of powder into a bottle and shake it.
 You can mix it with foods as well like yogurt or ice cream.

 Pu-erh tea lecture